Low bounce rate on your Webflow site? Check these Google settings

 #1.
 Install Google Tag Manager (GTM)

-My first step (or so I thought) was to install Google Optimize.
+Your first step is actually Google Tag Manager — install this before you install Google Optimize.
 Amazingly, tracking CTA button clicks is not native to Google Optimize.
-So to overcome that, I had to backtrack and install Google Tag Manager first.
-This video from Data Driven Labs was a huge help:
+So to overcome that, install Google Tag Manager first.
+This video from Data Driven Labs is a huge help:

 Your next step is to add the Google Tag Manager tracking codes to your Webflow website.
 Do this by going to your Webflow project > Project Settings > Custom Code, and add the two snippets of GTM codes: